shockscript/spec/src/overview/relation/reactjs.md

 ShockScript incorporates XML capabilities, and XML expressions allow for implementations to produce anything desired, similiar to JSX.
 There are certain differences to JSX or React.js.

-The following demonstrates a basic XML expression for Jet Engine:
+The following demonstrates a basic XML expression for JET™:

 ```
 <j:HGroup>